2 members (dbd, bobpickering),

 The Eastern Sierra Interagency Visitor Center is located about two miles south of downtown Lone Pine at the junction of Route 395 & Route 136.
 The building opened in May 2006 and is about five times as large as the old building.
 (The old building did not look much bigger than a roadside kiosk from the main highway, and the new building reminded me of a barn in a field at first glance when driving up from the south).
 People now pick up their wilderness permits at the Visitor Center.
 (The Mount Whitney Ranger Station in downtown Lone Pine is only used for administrative purposes).

 In addition to wilderness permit pickup, you can go to the Visitor Center for general information on a number of attractions in the area such as Death Valley or White Mountain.
 They also have a bookstore.
 Their hours are 8:00 am to 5:00 pm, 7 days a week, with extended hours in the summer.

 Note: You cannot pick up your wilderness permit at the Visitor Center more than two days before your entry date.
 Reservations are also subject to cancellation (and the permit space can be reissued) if permits are not picked up by the required time, so plan your trip accordingly.
 In 2007, the pickup deadline is noon on the day before the hike for day hike reservations and 10 am on the day of the hike for overnight reservations.
-If you cannot pick up your wilderness permit before the visitors center closes, contact the Visitor Center (760-876-6200) and go to the information booth on Route 136 (about 100 feet east of the gate) when you arrive (see Mark's experience).
+If you cannot pick up your wilderness permit before the visitors center closes, contact the Visitor Center (760-876-6200 or -6222) and go to the information booth on Route 136 (about 100 feet east of the gate) when you arrive (see Mark's experience).